The Park People

 How big are the trees?

-We typically order trees with a trunk diameter of roughly 1.25 inches.
-Diameter and height vary between species, with most trees arriving between 5 and 10 feet tall.
+Diameter (caliper) and height vary between species.
+Most trees are roughly 1.25" in diameter, and between 6 and 10 feet tall.
 These trees offer the benefit of being easier to plant, establishing faster and having higher survival rates than larger trees.
 Estimate 1 year of transplant recovery time for each inch in trunk diameter (e.g. 1 inch tree = 1 year to establish; 2 inch tree = 2 years to establish; 3 inch tree = 3 years to establish, etc).

 What kind of vehicle do I need to pick up my tree(s)?